 The Waikato is known as one of the richest pastoral areas in the world.
-It is a huge fertile basin that was created by the Waikato River which is rich in agriculture and farming.
-Agriculture is the main industry with other sectors like tourism or hydroelectricity are increasing.
+It is a huge fertile basin that was created by the Waikato River ideal for agriculture and farming.
+Besides agriculture, tourism and hydroelectricity are also big industries.

 Beneath the pastoral plains of the Waikato lie the Waitomo Caves system which contains over 300 caves.
 Waitomo offers cave exploration among stunning examples of stalactites and stalagmites, rafting down underground rivers, and viewing glow worms.

 On the coast is the town of Raglan.
 It has one of the world's great surf breaks due to its long wave rides.
 Raglan is one of the surfing's world's competition stops.
 The surf and beaches are located in the Tasman Sea, the main body of sea between New Zealand and Australia.
 This coast has three large harbours: Raglan, Aotea, and Kawhia Harbour.

 Behind the coastal area lies the Hakarimata Range.
 To the east of this range lies a large floodplain which is used mainly as farmland for both dairy and cattle, as well as crops.
 Cambridge a town in this area is famous for its thoroughbred stables.
 In the north near Te Kauwhata is an area of vineyards and wineries.